KeyanDunmore/Analyzing-the-Extent-of-Financial-Wealth-Distribution-Regionally-in-Chicago/README.md

-# This research combines quantitative and qualitative data analysis.
-To assess financial wealth distribution, statistical data was gathered and analyzed on income distribution, salaries and wages distribution, and demographic concentration.
-Python 3, pandas, and other packages were employed to visually represent datasets.
+# This research uses quantitative and qualitative data analysis to analyze wealth distribution in Chicago, leveraging Python3, pandas, and related libraries for data processing and visualization.
-The study of financial wealth disparities in Chicago holds significant importance, not only for local policymakers, but also for the broader field of urban economics and policy.
-By understanding the nuances of wealth disparities within a city renowned for its financial prowess, we can gain valuable insights into the potential pitfalls and challenges that may emerge in other thriving financial centers worldwide.
+The examination of income, wage dispersion, and demographic clustering within Chicago, one of the nation’s biggest financial centers offers critical insights into the structural dynamics of urban inequality.
+Beyond its local implications, this analysis contributes to the broader discourse in urban economics and policy, displaying systemic patterns.